grafana/grafana/docs/sources/enterprise/usage-insights.md

 ## Data source insights

-Data source insight gives you information about how much a data source has been used and how many errors it has returned.
-It shows thirty days of data.
+Data source insights gives you information about how much a data source has been used and how many errors it has returned.
+It shows the last thirty days of data.

 To find data source insights, go to:
 1. Data source list view